glideroggan/dream/readme.md

         - should show a toast

 # TODO
-- We should take the auto resize width from account-info and put in the base-workflow so that all workflows can use it
+- ✔️We should take the auto resize width from account-info and put in the base-workflow so that all workflows can use it
 ## account info
 - account info workflow, needs an empty/default state when no account is selected
 ## transfer workflow